 Those who studied the law and the prophets, such as Simeon and Anna, daily waited for the arrival of the Promised Savior.
 “There was a man in Jerusalem, whose name was Simeon: and the same man was just and devout, waiting for the consolation of Israel; and the Holy Spirit was upon Him.”
 (Luke 2:25).

-Waiting is a spiritual discipline.
+Waiting is a spiritual discipline

-Godly waiting is a spiritual discipline that every believer should cultivate.
+Godly waiting is a spiritual discipline that we should cultivate.
 As with any discipline, practice makes “progress” (perfection is not always the goal).
 Advent is a time in which we should make every effort to expand our capacity to wait.
 That increased capacity will strengthen us for the days ahead.

 While waiting, we exercise our patience “muscles” and bolster our endurance until we receive what we are waiting for (Heb.10:36).
 In our waiting, faith is activated and strengthened.
 It is in the waiting that our hope becomes an expectation.
 While waiting, our belief and trust become rooted and grounded in the Lord (Ps.
 27:13-14).

 What are you waiting for?
 Provision, healing, or deliverance?
 The believer who waits on the Lord will not be disappointed!
 (Is.
 40:31)

 2022 has taught us to wait.
 What have you learned about waiting this year?
 We learn from our experiences to the extent we are willing to be shaped by them (Heb.
 12:11).
 This includes our experiences with waiting.